terraframe/common-geo-registry-specification/1.0/registry-interface/model.md

 |children | Array of Term objects that are children to the current term in the hierarchy. | |

 ## Attribute Types
 Attributes store information that describes properties of an object.
-All GeoObjectType objects have a reference to an Attribute type so that name and label properties can both be localized.
+All GeoObjectType objects have a reference to an array of Attribute Type objects.
+All Attribute Types have a name and a localizedLabel property.
+Other Attribute Types have additional properties.
+For example, Attribute Term Types define a list of possible values (i.e. and enumerated list or tree) for a given attribute.

 ### AttributeTermType
-Defines an object that contains localized descriptive data as well as references to references to a Term object.
+Defines an object that contains localized descriptive data as well as a reference to a Term object.
 ```
 {
    name : string,